tlfrd/viz-test/README.md

-# README
+# VizTest

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+A tool to crowdsource graphical perception experiments built using Ruby on Rails and D3.js

+Coming soon:

-* How to run the test suite
+* How to install/deploy

-* Services (job queues, cache servers, search engines, etc.)
+* Related work

+* Experiments so far

-* Deployment instructions
+* Masters report

-* ...
+* The paper